gcallanan/cal-mlir-dialect/examples/streamblocks-toolchain/README.md

   - `git`
   - `mvn` (Maven)

-- Ensure that the following tools from your CAL MLIR dialect are available in your environment:
-  - `cal-opt`
-  - `cal-translate`
+The `cal-opt` and `cal-translate` tools need to be installed.
+They should have been installed when you ran the [install_mlir.sh](../../install_mlir.sh) and [install_cal_dialect.sh](../../install_cal_dialect.sh) scripts.
+The scripts above will add the expected build locations to your PATH variable in order to locate them.

-- The generated MLIR file will be located at: [myproject/code-gen/main.mlir](myproject/code-gen/main.mlir)
+The generated MLIR file will be located at: [myproject/code-gen/main.mlir](myproject/code-gen/main.mlir)